The Internet Is Obsessed with Butter Making—Here’s How to Make Your Own

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-In the introduction to her cookbook, The Homemade Pantry: 101 Foods You Can Stop Buying and Start Making, Alana Chernila confesses that, before she learned how, she always wished she was the kind of person who made homemade butter.
-Once she learned, it was easy, but it always seemed like such a daunting task.
+In the introduction to her cookbook, The Homemade Pantry, Alana Chernila confesses that, before she learned how, she always wished she was the kind of person who made homemade butter.
+It seemed like such a daunting task.

-That sentiment really touched me because I, too, love making things from scratch.
-Like Chernila, I’m always looking for ways to increase my kitchen economy and stretch my grocery budget.
-But, the busyness of life always gets in the way of projects like this.
-I mean, who actually has the time to patiently churn butter each week?
-So I was intrigued by her simple, two-ingredient recipe for how to make butter, and I just had to give it a try—and I’m not the only one.
+That sentiment really touched me because I, too, love making pantry staples from scratch.
+Like Alana, I’m always looking for ways to stretch my grocery budget.
+I was intrigued by her simple, two-ingredient recipe for how to make butter, so I had to give it a try—and I’m not the only one.
 Plenty of TikTok creators like @emilymantraxoxo have been making homemade butter, too.

 There are a few other methods when it comes to making butter: to get the fat molecules to separate from the liquid, you’ll need to agitate the cream using a stand mixer, a high-powered blender, or a Mason jar.
 A blender is hard to clean, and you have to shake a Mason jar by hand for 5 to 10 minutes, so I was stoked that The Homemade Pantry‘s recipe uses a stand mixer.
 It’s easy to clean and even easier to use!

 Recipe for Homemade Butter

 This recipe makes about 1/2 pound of butter.
 That’s 16 tablespoons or two traditional sticks.

 - 1/2 teaspoon kosher salt